David Whitmer: Separation from the church

 Whitmer continued to live in Kirtland, Ohio, and his counselors, W. W. Phelps and John Whitmer (Whitmer's brother) presided over the church in Missouri until the summer of 1837.
 After the collapse of the Kirtland Safety Society bank, Smith and his counselor Sidney Rigdon, battered by creditors, moved to Far West, Missouri, to evade arrest.
 The ensuing leadership struggle led to the dissolution of the presidency of the church in Missouri.
 Whitmer resigned and separated from the church.
 He was formally excommunicated from the church on the grounds of breaking the Word of Wisdom, neglecting his leadership duties, meeting with the other "Kirtland apostates", and circulating unfavorable information about Joseph Smith.

-Whitmer and the other excommunicated Latter Day Saints became known as the "dissenters".
+Whitmer and the other excommunicated Latter-day Saints became known as the "dissenters".
 Some of the dissenters owned land in Caldwell County, Missouri, which they wanted to retain.
 The church presidency and other members looked unfavorably upon them.
 Rigdon preached his "Salt Sermon", which called for their expulsion from the county.
 A number of Latter Day Saints formed a secret society known as the Danites, whose stated goal was removal of the dissenters.
 Eighty prominent Mormons signed the so-called Danite Manifesto, which warned the dissenters to "depart or a more fatal calamity shall befall you."
 Shortly afterward, Whitmer and his family fled to nearby Richmond, Missouri.

 Whitmer, other dissenters, and Mormons loyal to Smith complained to the non-Mormons in northwestern Missouri about their forcible expulsion and the loss of their properties and began to file lawsuits to recover them.
-Non-Mormon residents were alarmed by this and a revelation by Smith which said:

-29 Wherefore, the land of Zion shall not be obtained but by purchase or by blood, otherwise there is none inheritance for you.

-30 And if by purchase, behold you are blessed;

-31 And if by blood, as you are forbidden to shed blood, lo, your enemies are upon you, and ye shall be scourged from city to city, and from synagogue to synagogue, and but few shall stand to receive an inheritance.